Speed Up MATLAB with Multicore Computers

 Accelerate MATLAB with GPUs

-mldivide, also known as the backslash operator (\).
-Key functions in several MATLAB and Simulink products, such as Deep Learning Toolbox, have GPU enabled functions.
-You can use GPUs without having to write any additional code, so you can focus on your applications rather than performance tuning.
-Advanced developers can call their own CUDA code directly from MATLAB.
-You can utilize multiple GPUs on desktop, compute clusters, and cloud environments.
+You can use NVIDIA® GPUs without having to write any additional code, so you can focus on your applications rather than performance tuning.
+Key functions in MATLAB, Simulink, and several add-on products, such as Deep Learning Toolbox, have GPU enabled functions.
+Advanced developers can also create MEX functions containing CUDA code.
+Use multiple GPUs on desktop, compute clusters, and cloud environments.

 parsim function to run your simulations in parallel.
 The function distributes multiple simulations to multicore CPUs to speed up overall simulation time.